KainosSoftwareLtd/kainos-govuk-datepicker/README.md

 });
 ```

-### max date
+### maxDate

 Type: Date

-The maxinum date the user can select.
+The maximum date the user can select.
 Null by default.

 Using it in your code:
 ```javascript